gerritbruening/texthist/README.md

 ```
 Note that the `&lsaquo;á` etc. are for the angle brackets.

+### Make sense of text and app code in terms of TEI
 Now, in terms of TEI XML the `text` code and the `app` code in combination mean the following:

          <pb n="7"/>